ggonnella/textformats/manuals/CLI.md

 By default, examples are provided for each of the datatypes in the specification.
-Datatypes defined in included specifications are not considered (except if `--included` is used, or if a preprocessed file is used, or the specification is piped into the tool).
+Datatypes defined in included specifications are not considered (except if `--included` is used, or if a compiled file is used, or the specification is piped into the tool).
 Alternatively, a comma-separated list of datatypes can be provided using the option `--datatypes` or `-t` (e.g. `datatype1,datatype2,datatype3`).